-Currently Power Ledger is running the older Ethereum consortium chain while also testing our newer recently developed Ethereum PowerLedger chain.
+Currently Powerledger is running the POA Ethereum consortium chain while also testing our Solana based Powerledger Energy Chain.

-Power Ledger will transition over to its own customized consortium Solana Blockchain.
+Powerledger will transition over to its own customised permissioned Solana Blockchain.
 This new Powerledger blockchain is many times faster than Ethereum.
-As smart meter readings move inevitably towards shorter, higher resolution and more granular data intervals, we need a blockchain technology that can support the higher readings and transaction throughput.
+This is crucial as smart meter readings move inevitably towards shorter, higher resolution and more granular data intervals, we need a blockchain technology that can support the increased number of readings and transactions throughput.

 Will the EcoChain™ still exist?

-No, once we migrate over to Solana it will be called the Powerledger Energy Blockchain.
+No, once we migrate over to our Solana based blockchain it will be called the Powerledger Energy Blockchain, replacing the EcoChain™.

 What about my POWR tokens, will they need to migrate?

-Leaving the primary token POWR on Ethereum provides flexibility and functionality that is not possible if it was also the native token on the Solana based blockchain which has a different purpose.
+Leaving the primary token POWR on the Ethereum blockchain provides flexibility and functionality that would not be possible if it was also the native token on the Solana based blockchain, which has a different purpose.

 What is staking and delegated staking?